-Reward: Increase in handing out higher level quest and information.
+Reward: Increase in handing out higher-level quests and information.

 Failure: Loss of productivity and eventually the loss of the building.

-With the first resident sent towards the Library, Zero headed to the south towards the gates where Agnis was patiently waiting.
-She waved him down, and noticed Jack, Alan, and Zeraph present next to her.
+With the first resident sent towards the Library, Zero headed south towards the gates where Agnis was patiently waiting.
+She waved him down and noticed Jack, Alan, and Zeraph present next to her.

 “I called them over.
-I thought it would be great if we had a couple of more people to help with the quest.
-The quest level is a B. It’s going to be very difficult to complete it with just you and me.
-In all honesty I think we should bring a lot more than this.”
+I thought it would be great to have a couple more people to help with the Quest.
+The quest level is a B. It will be very difficult to complete it with just you and me.
+In all honesty, I think we should bring a lot more than this.”

 “I did not beg.
-I politely asked,” said Agnis.
+Instead, I politely asked,” said Agnis.

 “No problem.
 I told you I’ll give it to you.
-It might not be exactly what I said, but you know…” Agnis voice trailed off.
+It might not be exactly what I said, but you know…” Agnis’s voice trailed off.

 +5% increase in fire magic